pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 #### Extension: `markdown_in_html_blocks` ####

-Standard Markdown allows you to include HTML "blocks":  blocks of HTML between balanced tags that are separated from the surrounding text with blank lines, and start and end at the left margin.
+Original Markdown allows you to include HTML "blocks":  blocks of HTML between balanced tags that are separated from the surrounding text with blank lines, and start and end at the left margin.
 Within these blocks, everything is interpreted as HTML, not Markdown;